PatrickJamesDev/Output-All-Tersoff-Parameters-of-a-System-in-LAMMPS-Format/README.md

 # USAGE
 python: PRINT_MIXED_TERSOFF.py --input example1
-Supply your own individual Tersoff potentials in your input file according to the example inputs, then the script will provide the mixed potential.
-I.e. supplying potentials for Si and Ge would output the Si-Ge potential.
+Supply your own individual Tersoff parameters and mixing parameters in your input file according to the example inputs, then the script will provide the mixed potential.
+I.e. supplying parameters and mixing parameter for Si and Ge would output the Si-Ge potential.

 # DEPENDENCIES